PHAA Home Page

 At PHAA, a student does not just get prepared for college.
 PHAA strives to give an education that grows the whole student.
 Students learn skills that will prepare them for life after high school.
 Teachers know the students personally and are able to help, encourage, and guide them on an individual basis.

-The junior high works hand-in-hand with the elementary and high school, nurturing the maturing students and preparing them for high school.
-The Study Buddy program pairs a junior high student with an elementary student, which gives the older student someone to mentor and encourage.
-The junior high program keeps the students in a very close family setting, unifying the classes.
+The middle school works hand-in-hand with the elementary and high school, nurturing the maturing students and preparing them for high school.
+The Study Buddy program pairs a middle school student with an elementary student, which gives the older student someone to mentor and encourage.
+The middle school program keeps the students in a very close family setting, unifying the classes.
 The eighth grade highlights their year by going on an outdoor education trip every year to Camp Wawona, an Adventist retreat center in the Yosemite Valley.

 Leadership and student involvement are strongly encouraged at PHAA.
 There is a thriving Student Association led exclusively by high school students.
 During the school year, the SA plans the Get Acquainted Day outing, banquets, and other social activities.
 Students interested in leading their peers will find a welcoming environment for their skills.
 The school yearbook is student-run and is growing in size and popularity.